TylerK4Brown/5x5-Game/README.md

-# TO LEARN MORE ABOUT THIS GAME, VIEW THE "5x5 Info Sheet WIP" PDF ATTACHED TO THIS REPO!
+# TO LEARN MORE ABOUT THIS GAME, VIEW THE "5x5 Info Sheet WIP" PDF IN "GAME INFORMATION"!
 # To run this game:
 1. Make sure that you have Python and PyGame-ce installed on your computer
    #